WanjikuGaturu/100-days-of-code/r1-log.md

 The log of my #100DaysOfCode challenge.
 Started on [June 22, Friday, 2017].

 ## Log I've been updating my progress on twitter daily(@WinnieGcodes).
-I'll start updating both here from day 23.
+I've started updating this github log from day 23.

 ### R1D23